Billi Nicol's story

 It wasn't until she was recovering from an atypical meningioma brain tumor in 2014 that something literally lit up in Billi's brain and heart.
 Reviewing information she received after her surgery, she found a brochure about the Walk Ahead for a Brain Tumor Cure, held each October at Sawyer Point for the benefit of the UC Brain Tumor Center.

 "The crazy thing is, when I went to the website after I read the brochure, I was instantly on fire," Billi says.
 "I said, 'Yes, OK.
 There's something for us.
 I'm not alone!'
 I can only explain it as a spiritual thing.
 He makes it clear what He wants you to do.
 When I learned of the walk, I knew without question this was the banner He wanted me to carry."

 Billi was also struck by the lack of people of color pictured in the event brochure.
-When she was treated at Precision Radiotherapy Center, she says, "I saw black people, Asian people, a woman bringing her daughter who was learning to walk again.
+When she underwent radiotherapy, she says, "I saw black people, Asian people, a woman bringing her daughter who was learning to walk again.
 I felt strongly that my voice needed to be heard, that I needed to represent people who were not being represented."

 Billi also felt that members of the African American community could be hesitant about seeing a doctor, sometimes waiting too long.
 She wanted to spread the message that getting in early, at the earliest signs of symptoms, could be lifesaving.

 "Our bodies talk to us and let us know something's wrong," she says.
 "As adults, we get so caught up and busy with life.
 If we're not in excruciating pain, we say, 'I'll try to get in next week; I don't feel like taking off work.'
 We make normal excuses or we self-diagnosis, assume that it's stress.
 We talk to our friends, none of whom are doctors, and our hairdresser, who will also tell you, 'it's stress,' and go no further."